Action Required: Microsoft Customer Agreement (MCAv2) in the CSP Program

 Since the confirmation of the MCAv2 is the responsibility of the partner, the above question becomes very relevant to this blog.
 To make things simple, rhipe PRISM portal would provide you with a URL to invite your customers to review and accept MCAv2 in Microsoft Admin Center.
 The detailed process of Microsoft customer agreement acceptance consists of two stages which are as following:

-- Partner Attestation from December 1, 2019, in PRISM Portal
+- Partner Attestation of MCAv2 from December 13, 2019 in PRISM Portal

 - Partner fills in the Information required in Prism: First name, last name, email, signing date and optionally phone number.